anup-moitra/foundational-linux-training/01-understanding-linux-concepts/03-what is-linux.md

 - Free and Open Source Philosophy:
   Unlike proprietary systems, Linux is cost-effective and highly customizable.
 - Powerful Command Line Interface (CLI):
-  Although graphical desktops are available, learning the command line unlocks the full power of Linux for automation and control.
-Do not worry if you have not used the terminal yet; we will cover it step by step in future chapters.
+  Although graphical desktops are available, learning the command line unlocks Linux’s full power for automation and control.
+Don’t worry if you haven’t used the terminal yet—we’ll cover it step-by-step in future chapters.
 - Enhanced Security:
   Transparent, well-audited code and a strong permission model make Linux trusted for critical systems.
 - Customization and Flexibility:
   Linux can be configured for nearly any task, from software development and network management to cybersecurity and Internet of Things projects.
 You will find Linux everywhere, from Raspberry Pi mini-computers to enterprise servers and smart appliances.
 - Community Support:
   Extensive forums, documentation, and active communities provide support and fast troubleshooting.
 - Career Opportunities: